Prime Rib Roast (Easy Garlic-Herb Recipe)

 Prime Rib Cooking Times

-• Medium-rare: Cook until internal temperature reaches 130-135°F (about 13-14 minutes per pound)
+• Medium-rare: 130-135°F (13-14 minutes per pound)

-• Medium: cook until internal temperature reaches 135-140°F (about 14-15 minutes per pound)
+• Medium: 135-140°F (14-15 minutes per pound)

-• Medium-well: cook until internal temperature reaches 145°F (about 15-16 minutes per pound)
+• Medium-well: 145°F (15-16 minutes per pound)

 Top view of uncooked Prime Rib roast with a garlic herb topping.

-Remove the roast from the oven and rest for 20 minutes before carving.
+6. Let the roast rest 20-30 minutes before carving.

 Top view of unsliced garlic herb Prime Rib with vegetables on a white serving platter.

-Carving Prime Rib
+How to Carve Prime Rib

 After the roast has rested, transfer the prime rib to a meat cutting board to carve.
 Insert a sharp knife between the meat and rib bones, separating the meat from the ribs in one piece.
-Carve the boneless meat into 1/2-inch thick slices.
+Carve the boneless meat into ½-inch thick slices.

 You'll want to cut against the grain for the most tender slices.
 To find the grain, look for the lines that run along the cut of meat, then slice in the opposite direction.